B9sHub/TeamDC/README.md

 For example

-To run the applicatino directly do the following:
+To run the application directly do the following:

-In the Package Explorer, select the main Class Organiser.java Then right click the Organiser.java and Run As Java Aplication Or select Organiser.java and press Alt+Shift+X, J
+In the Package Explorer, select the main Class Organiser.java Then right click the Organiser.java and Run As Java Application Or select Organiser.java and press Alt+Shift+X, J

-This will run the application produce the report
+This will run the application and produce the report.

-The run the tests you can do the similar steps from above but on either the  full Test Class or Test Module
+To run the tests you can do the similar steps from above but on either the full Test Class or Test Module Function

 For example